mitrais-cdc-cpp/CodeExamples/RuleOfFiveIdiom/README.md

 ### Implementation of Rule of Five Pattern in C++.
 This project created for C++ Bootcamp Training in Mitrais.

 ### Rule of Five:
-The rule of five is a modern expansion of the rule of three.
+The rule of five is a modern expansion of the rule of three (started from C++11).
 Firstly, the rule of three specifies that if a class implements any of the following functions, it should implement all of them:

 * copy constructor
 * copy assignment operator